conceptsandbeyond/devopsfundamentals/workshop/lab 0-Preparation.md

 ```

-2. Create a new feature branch based on the base branch.Change Student0 to match with your login username (Team number).
-Run following commands in your terminal window.
+2. Create a new feature branch based on the base branch. <br>Change Student<team number> to match with your login username (Team number). <br>Run following commands in your terminal window.

 ```
  git checkout base